-Indigo answers the pressing need for accurate and affordable diabetes management by providing innovative high-tech solutions for advanced biomarker sensing characterized by the best possible user experience and highest product quality.
+Indigo provides an answer to the pressing need for accurate and affordable diabetes management by providing innovative high-tech solutions for advanced biomarker sensing characterized by the best possible user experience and highest product quality.

-Indigo is committed to light up the life of millions of people living with diabetes through innovative medical technologies.
+Indigo is committed to lighting up the life of millions of people living with diabetes through innovative medical technologies.

-Indigo Diabetes nv (Indigo) is a high-tech medical device company founded by Danaë Delbeke and her team end 2016.
+Indigo Diabetes (Indigo) is a pioneer of continuous multi-metabolite monitoring and was founded by Danaë Delbeke and her team in 2016.

 Indigo is based in Ghent, Belgium.